This week's draft mailbag features your questions on elite player movement, rim protectors and more.

 -- Nick Cobar

 Nick's email also presented an idea I haven't considered enough, that the Lakers could deal for Leonard after using their cap space to sign two max free agents and stretching Luol Deng.
-He points out that a package of Ingram, Josh Hart, Kyle Kuzma, Moritz Wagner (not eligible to be traded until two months after signing) and the Lakers' nonguaranteed contracts (Thomas Bryant, Tyler Ennis, and Ivica Zubac, all of whose contracts would be guaranteed by that point so as to count for matching purposes) would match Leonard's salary without the inclusion of Deng, assuming Leonard waived his trade bonus.
+He points out that a package of Ingram, Josh Hart, Kyle Kuzma, Moritz Wagner (not eligible to be traded for 30 days after signing) and the Lakers' nonguaranteed contracts (Thomas Bryant, Tyler Ennis and Ivica Zubac, all of whose contracts would be guaranteed by that point so as to count for matching purposes) would match Leonard's salary without the inclusion of Deng, assuming Leonard waived his trade bonus.
 That's a much, much better return from San Antonio's standpoint than the deals I proposed.

 "Are more All Star-level free agents switching teams since introduction of the maximum salary?"